gzachariadis/Knowledge-Base/docs/digital-accounts/authentication/passwordless-authentication/authentication-methods/passkeys.md

 Currently, both sides of the current infrastructure cause problems, so what do we have to gain by switching?
 Well, let’s look at the differences...

-#### Advantages - against Passwords
+#### Advantages — against Passwords

-- Reusability — Passkeys are not reusable.
+- <span>Reusability</span> — Passkeys are not reusable.

-- Security — Passwords are crackable, especially weak ones.
+- <span>Security</span> — Passwords are crackable, especially weak ones.

-- Knowledge — We have no access to see how our passwords are stored on a website’s/company’s servers, whether they are encrypted, properly secured etc.
+- <span>Knowledge</span> — We have no access to see how our passwords are stored on a company’s servers, whether they are encrypted, properly secured etc.

-- Convenience — No retyping passwords and having to change them all the time.
+- <span>Convenience</span> — No retyping passwords and having to change them all the time.

-- Enforced Security — Passwords can be stolen in a myriad of ways, even through the mere action of copying them in the clipboard.
+- <span>Enforced Security</span> — Passwords can be stolen in a myriad of ways, even through the mere action of copying them in the clipboard.

-- Data Breach Protection — In case of a data breach, passkeys are stored only on your device, so the service/company doesn't store a password to be stolen.
+- <span>Data Breach Protection</span> — In case of a data breach, passkeys are stored only on your device, so the service/company doesn't store a password to be stolen.

-- No Reliance on Human Cognition — You don't have to remember your password.
+- <span>No Reliance on Human Cognition</span> — You don't have to remember your password.

-#### Cons - against Passwords
+#### Disadvantages — against Passwords

-- Hackable — Same as passwords, passkeys are only as safe as the place you store them.
+- <span>Hackable</span> — Same as passwords, passkeys are only as safe as the place you store them.

-- Encryption — Not encrypted by default, they can be stolen just like if you write your plain text passwords somewhere.
+- <span>Encryption</span> — Not encrypted by default, they can be stolen just like if you write your plain text passwords somewhere.

-- Limited Availability — Currently, only a few providers support them.
+- <span>Limited Availability</span> — Currently, only a few providers support them.
 There’s a few resources right [here]() and [here.](https://github.com/bitwarden/passkeys-index )

-- Non-Compartmentalized (by Default) — Can be stored in the same device as your password & 2FA codes.
+- <span>Non-Compartmentalized (by Default)</span> — Can be stored in the same device as your password & 2FA codes.

+## F.A.Q.

-### Can an Online Account truly be Passkey-Only Access?
+#### Can an Online Account truly be Passkey-Only Access?

-In theory, **yes**, an online account can be passkey-only access—but in practice?
-Unluckily.
-There’s always the need for backup methods, either for account recovery or for setting up new devices.
+In theory, **yes**, an online account can be passkey-only access — but **in practice?
+Unluckily.** There’s always the need for backup methods, either for account recovery or for setting up new devices.
 These fallback options are in place to ensure you don’t get locked out.

 Another note to consider, is this, almost all major services still require an email address, or a phone number.
 Why is that so?
 Couldn’t they all be based on a username?
-Absolutely, but **why deny the obvious benefit of identifying you through an email address or phone number**.
+Absolutely, but why deny the obvious benefit of **identifying you through an email address or phone number**.
 And here's why there isn’t a pass-key only access to most online accounts, most services are KYC (Know Your Customer).

 That's not the only reason though, people are a factor too; we lose keys, don't backup data, switch phones, forget passwords; that means passkey access-only account will almost-never be an option, by major platforms at least, because there will always be a need for account recovery.